SitePen/dgrid/doc/usage/Working-with-Widgets.md

 called whenever a row is undrawn, including scroll operations in on-demand components, as well as when `destroy` is called.

-For example, the [editor](../components/column-plugins/editor.md) column plugin performs cleanup in this fashion.
+For example, the [Editor](../components/mixins/Editor.md) mixin performs cleanup in this fashion.
 During initial rendering of an editor widget, a reference to the created widget is stored, which is then accessed and destroyed when `removeRow` is called: